The University of Manchester’s current rankings place us among the world’s best universities.

 The University was ranked fifth best UK institution for employability in the 2018 Times Higher Education Global University Employability Ranking.

-Our societal impact has been ranked the best in Europe and third in the world by Times Higher Education based on the UN's Sustainable Development Goals framework.
-The prestigious new ranking comes in the inaugural 2019 Times Higher Education University Impact Rankings.
+Our societal impact has been ranked the best in the UK by Times Higher Education based on the UN's Sustainable Development Goals framework.
+The prestigious ranking comes in the 2020 Times Higher Education University Impact Rankings.
 We competed against more than 500 universities from around the world.

 An international university